im-knots/ea-monorepo/README.md

 ## Who we are
 What is Eru Labs?
 We are a small team of nerds working to disrupt industries by commodifying the idle compute everyone is surrounded by every day.

-We make this possible with the Ea Platform.
+We make this possible with the **Ea Platform**.
 A system that allows users to donate their device's idle compute time in exchange for `compute credits` they can in turn use to run their own AI agents, infrence, and training jobs.

 ## Core features
 Core features of the Ea Platform are: